Mixmash Records: History

 Founded in 2004, the label was originally meant to be an outlet for Laidback Luke's productions.
 Later, it became an imprint where some upcoming talents released their first tracks.
-The label also has two sub-labels; Mixmash Deep and Ones To Watch Records.
+The label also has two sub-labels; Mixmash Deep—founded in 2015–and Ones To Watch Records—founded in 2013.
 Whilst Mixmash Deep focuses on deep house and future house tracks, Ones To Watch is more trap, Jersey House and Dirty Dutch oriented.